Numerical Analysis of differential equations on weighted Sobolev spaces: beyond classical orthogonal polynomials: Introduction

 \subsection{Organisation of the paper}

-The remainder of the paper is organised as follows.
 In Section~\ref{sec:weighted-Sobolev-spaces}, we first recall some results about weighted Sobolev spaces and Poincaré inequalities, and then discuss our construction of Sobolev orthogonal polynomials and the structure of operators with respect to orthogonal polynomial bases.
 Building on these insights, we focus in Section~\ref{sec:freud-sobolev} on the case of the quartic potential $V(x) = x^4/4-\kappa x^2/2$, and prove embedding estimates for $H^1(\nu)\hookrightarrow L^2(\nu)$, i.e. Theorems~\ref{thm:quant-poinc} and~\ref{thm:quant-compact}, as well as Proposition~\ref{prop:bread-bounds} on which they rely crucially.
-In Section~\ref{sec:GP_eq}, we apply these estimates to solve the Gross--Pitaevskii equation with sextic potential and prove Theorems~\ref{thm:GP1} and~\ref{thm:GP2}.
+The case of an arbitrary even polynomial potential is then discussed in Section~\ref{sec:gen-poly-case}, where we prove Theorem~\ref{thm:compact}.
+In Section~\ref{sec:GP_eq}, we make use of the estimates of Theorems~\ref{thm:quant-poinc} and~\ref{thm:quant-compact} to solve the Gross--Pitaevskii equation with sextic potential and prove Theorems~\ref{thm:GP1} and~\ref{thm:GP2}.
+Finally, Section~\ref{sec:stoc-res} is dedicated to our study of stochastic resonance.
+It contains some more background on this problem, and several quantitative statements complementing Theorem~\ref{thm:rho-intro}.
+Some of the most technical part of the required estimates for the computer-assisted proofs are collected in the Appendix.